steltenpower/ElementarySchoolGimmicks/README.md

 # Elementary School Gimmicks

-## 1: Calculators to maybe help learn the abstraction of amounts coded in digits; by seeing those change simultaneously
+## 1: Calculators to maybe help learn the abstraction of amounts coded in digits; by seeing those change at the same time.

 (photos of paper quick&dirty prototypes.
 Annoyingly rotated sometimes)